What are the dates of the Minnesota Northwoods Writers Conference? June 17 – 23, 2019

 - Dinner: 6:00 pm – 7:00 pm, Monday – Thursday – $8

 Are there kitchen facilities in the dorms?
-Yes.
-Both Linden and Birch Halls have a small communal kitchen with a refrigerator available to conference participants.
-The Writers Conference staff stocks the kitchens with utensils.
+Yes, Linden Hall has a communal kitchen with a refrigerator available to conference participants.
+The Writers Conference staff stocks the kitchen with utensils.
 If you need anything, or you need a ride to the store, please contact conference staff or sign up for a time at the conference headquarters in the AIRC.

 What about drinking water?
 There are water fountains in all the campus buildings and residential facilities.
 Water bottle filling stations are in the AIRC and Hobson Union.
 We also serve chilled water at most functions.